m-rahimi/Zaplabs/README.md

 # Zaplabs
-I want to collect all codes that I wrote in zaplabs here
+This repository contains the methods that I learned when I was working at Zaplabs